 Here is a look at the Galactic Starcruiser Hotel model on display at Disney’s Hollywood Studios in The Walt Disney Presents attraction.

 So what does this mean for the future of the Star Wars: Galactic Starcruiser?
 When can we expect it to open now?
-While Disney has confirmed it will open in 2022, they still haven’t given an exact date yet.
-That means if could be anytime during the year at this point.
+While Disney has confirmed it will open in 2022.
+They still haven’t given an exact date yet, though we do know it will be in the spring.

 The Star Wars Hotel has some very real issues that are directly tied to the current health crisis and the financial status of the company.